A 5-days itinerary in Bohol, what to miss and don’t miss on the pearl of Visayas, Philippines

 Bicycle Panglao

-After bicycle touring Panglao, we decided to follow Jens’s advice and cycle a loop in the south area of Bohol.
+After bicycle touring Panglao, we decided to follow Jens’s advice and cycle a loop in the southern area of Bohol.

-Heading south along the coast from Tagbilaran can be stressful for the first 10km or less, where you’ll still feel the roar of the homemade tricycles and jeepneys; but after that, it really becomes the paradise.
+Heading south along the coast from Tagbilaran can be stressful for the first 10km or less, where you’ll still feel the roar of the homemade tricycles and jeepneys, but after that, it really becomes paradise.

-The sea is visible most of the time in this first stretch, and you can bath to cool yourself down, with low tides it can be slightly difficult though (shoes recommended).
+The sea is visible most of the time in this first stretch, and you can bathe to cool off.
+With low tides, it can be slightly tricky, though (shoes recommended).

-We slept here in a very cheap (300P/7$), nice and friendly place called Hilario’s.
-Along this road there’s also the interesting Baclayon Church, the oldest in Bohol, made of coral stones, here local youth often meet to train their acrobatic skills on their BMX and skates.
+We slept here at a very cheap (300P/7$) place called Hilario’s, which was nice and friendly.
+Along this road, there’s also the interesting Baclayon Church, the oldest in Bohol, made of coral stones; here, local youth often meet to train their acrobatic skills on their BMX and skates.

 Baclayon Church